DarthVanger/FifteenPuzzle/README.md

 -----------------
 Pure Javascript, tested with Jasmine + Karma.

-Backend for saves works on Symfony2.
+Backend for saves works on Symfony2 (it's surely an overhead for this, just wanted to try the framework :) )

 Documentation
 -------------